 European Council conclusions on the Salisbury attack: “The European Council condemns in the strongest possible terms the recent attack in Salisbury, expresses its deepest sympathies to all whose lives have been threatened and lends its support to the ongoing investigation.
 It agrees with the United Kingdom government’s assessment that it is highly likely that the Russian Federation is responsible and that there is no plausible alternative explanation.
 We stand in unqualified solidarity with the United Kingdom in the face of this grave challenge to our shared security.”
 Full European Council report.

 Detective Sergeant Nick Bailey released from hospital.
-A statement was read on his behalf thanking everyone for their support and asking for privacy.
+A statement was read on his behalf by Chief Constable Kier Pritchard thanking everyone for their support and asking for privacy.
 He said “I recognise that ‘normal’ life for me will probably never be the same – and Sarah and I now need to focus on finding a new normal for us and for our children.”